drkostas/drkostas/README.md

 * 💡 Open to collaborating on projects and innovative ideas.

-* 💻 Currently working on Semantic Segmentation, and Reinforcement Learning.
+* 💻 Currently working on Semantic Segmentation and Reinforcement Learning.

 ### 🖥️ Open-Source Projects
 <table>